 Here is what the typical yoga enthusiast looks like based on the eight classes I’ve taken.

-And below is a woman who just might have an eating disorder.
+And below is a woman who really looks like she has an eating disorder.

 Do they look similar?
 Hardly.